Zollverein Coal Mine Industrial Complex: 1968–1993

 RAG began a further mechanization and consolidation of mining activities.
 In 1974, Zollverein was joined into a Verbundbergwerk (joined mines) with nearby Bonifacius and Holland coal mines in Kray and Gelsenkirchen, respectively.
 In 1982, Gelsenkirchen's Nordstern coal mine also joined that Verbund.

 The Flöz Sonnenschein coal layer in the north of the Zollverein territory was the last layer in which mining activities took place on Zollverein territory, starting in 1980.
 The output of Verbundbergwerk Nordstern-Zollverein was approximately 3.2 million tons, but this did not prove profitable enough and a complete closure of the Zollverein site was voted for in 1983.

 When it closed, Zollverein was the last remaining active coal mine in Essen.
-Whereas the coking plant remained open until June 30, 1993, mining activities in Shaft 12 stopped on December 23, 1986.
-Although it is the central shaft of the Cultural Heritage site, Shaft 12 cannot be visited as it continues being used as the water drainage for the central Ruhr area together with Shaft 2.
+Whereas the coking plant remained open until 30 June 1993, mining activities in Shaft 12 stopped on 23 December 1986.
+Although it is the central shaft of the Cultural Heritage site, Shaft 12 cannot be visited as it is equipped for water drainage as part of a system of managing mine water in the central Ruhr area together with Shaft 2.
+Pipes have been inserted into both shafts and the remaining space has been backfilled with concrete.